Inter RAO: Trading

-From October 2021, Inter RAO has increased supplying electricity to China by 90% up from planned amount, within the terms of the 25-year agreement of 2012 with State Grid Corporation of China.
-At the end of the same month, China sent out a call to “Inter RAO” for nearly double current amounts of supplies of electricity by the end of the year 2021.
-According to Alexandra Panina, member of the board of “Inter RAO”, the request of Chinese partners will be ratified almost completely.
+From October 2021, Inter RAO has increased supplying electricity to China by 90% up from the planned amount, within the terms of the 25-year agreement of 2012 with State Grid Corporation of China.
+At the end of the same month, China sent out a call to "Inter RAO" for nearly double current amounts of supplies of electricity by the end of the year 2021.
+According to Alexandra Panina, member of the board of "Inter RAO", the request of Chinese partners will be ratified almost completely.

-In October 2021, Inter RAO announced electricity commercial supplies to Kazakhstan in November, due to its "inhouse" deficiency in this country.
+In October 2021, Inter RAO announced its intention to supply electricity to Kazakhstan in November, due to its "in-house" deficiency in the country.

-On May 14, 2022 RAO Nordic released a statement saying they were halting the import of power into Finland due to lack of payment.
-Power transmission halted at 2200 GMT May 14, 2022.
+On 14 May 2022, RAO Nordic released a statement saying it was halting the import of power into Finland due to a lack of payment.
+Power transmission halted at 2200 GMT 14 May 2022.

 Power supply

 Inter RAO Group operates seven Russian power supply companies.